 Septicemic—fever, prostration, hemorrhagic or thrombotic phenomena, progressing to acral gangrene

 Parenteral antibiotic therapy with streptomycin or gentamicin appears to be equally effective.
-Levofloxacin was recently approved by the Food and Drug Administration for treatment and is highly effective in animal studies.
+Levofloxacin and ciprofloxacin have been approved by the Food and Drug Administration for treatment based on animal studies.
 Second-line agents include doxycycline, tetracycline, and chloramphenicol.

 Reduce contact with fleas and potentially infected rodents and other wildlife.
 No plague vaccine is available for commercial use in the United States.